Donkey Thorn Oyster Shell

 Donkey Thorn Oyster Shell, Spondylus limbatus.
 Shell provided by the commercial fishermen of the greater Los Cabos area, March 2014.
 Size: 5.8 cm (2.3 inches) x 5.3 cm (2.1 inches).

-Donkey Thorn Oysters are found attached to solid substrate from the intertidal zone to depths up to 53 m (175 feet).
-They are found from San Alijo Rocks, Baja California Sur to Ecuador and in the Sea of Cortez from San Felipe, Baja California to Cabo San Lucas, Baja California Sur.
+Habitat and Distribution: Donkey Thorn Oysters are found attached to solid substrates from the intertidal zone to depths up to 53 m (175 feet).
+They are subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from San Alijo Rocks, Baja California Sur to Guatemala.
+In the Gulf of California they are found from San Felipe, Baja California to Cabo San Lucas, Baja California Sur.